adrianthuo/teslaa-clone/README.md

 Tesla Clone is a React-based web application that replicates the user interface and features of the Tesla website.
 It provides a responsive and interactive experience, showcasing Tesla car models, features, and more.

+## Credits

+Special thanks to the following individuals and resources that contributed to the development of this project:

+- [Clever programmer](https://youtu.be/lUeS9Wsj6dk?list=PL-J2q3Ga50oMQa1JdSJxYoZELwOJAXExP) - Inspiration and reference for design and features.

 ## Features